JPMorgan, UniCredit seen frontrunners to handle payments firm SIA's $4 bln Milan listing -sources

 ($1 = 0.9264 euros)

 (Reporting by Abhinav Ramnarayan in London and Elisa Anzolin in Milan.
-Additional reporting by Arno Schuetze; Editing by Pamela Barbaglia and Susan Fenton)
+Additional reporting by Arno Schuetze; Editing by Pamela Barbaglia/Susan Fenton/Jane Merriman)

 ((arno.schuetze@thomsonreuters.com; +49.69.7565.1197; Reuters Messaging: arno.schuetze.reuters.com@reuters.net))